 - b.
 Formatting an Issue-specific ID

-- Format and use a [Process ID] or [Process sequence number] that is unique to an Issue.
+Format and use a [Case ID] or [Case sequence number] that is unique to an Issue.

 - c.
 Formatting the Start Time or the Elapsed Time